 - The endowment per student is $50,000 or greater

-After apply these criteria I was left with 33 colleges.
+After apply these criteria I was left with 28 colleges.
 I then looked up some financial aid data only available through the Common Data Set.
-Three of the schools I dropped because they met on average less than 80% of freshman need and had less than 20% of non-need freshman receiving awards.
-In other words, they aren’t particularly good for need-based or merit-based aid.
+I dropped one school because it met on average less than 80% for freshman need and had less than 20% of non-need freshman receiving awards.
+In other words, it wasn’t particularly good for need-based or merit-based aid.

-Of the 30 colleges left, 8 meet 85% or less of average need for freshman.
-Goucher College is probably not very friendly for need-based financial aid since it only met 79% of freshman need and it dropped to 61% for all undergraduates.
+Of the 27 colleges left, 6 meet 85% or less of average need for freshman (not available for 3).
+Loyola University New Orleans is probably not very friendly for financial aid since it only meets 80% of freshman need and it dropped to 73% for all undergraduates.

 Regular readers of this blog will not be surprised to learn that the majority of the colleges are in the south or the mid-west.
-Only two are in the Northeast or on the West Coast.
-All but five of the schools are Liberal Arts Colleges.
+Only three are in the Northeast or the West Coast.
+All but four of the schools are Liberal Arts Colleges.

-Nine of schools didn’t list any application fees in the IPEDS data.
-Six reported fees over $40.
-Eight of the schools require the PROFILE for financial aid and four of those require the non-custodial form as well.
+Fourteen of schools didn’t list any application fees in the IPEDS data.
+Eight reported fees of $40 or more.
+Five of the schools require the PROFILE for financial aid and two of those require the non-custodial form as well.

 Even though I didn’t use any test score requirements, there isn’t a shortage of good test takers attending these schools.
-Of the schools reporting test scores to IPEDS, the 75th% ACT scores ranged from 25 to 31.
-Sixteen of the colleges had 75th% ACT Composite scores in the 90th percentile or higher and seven where in the 95th percentile or higher.
+Of the schools reporting test scores to IPEDS, the 75th% ACT scores ranged from 24 to 32.
+Over two-thirds of the colleges, 22, had 75th% ACT Composite scores in the 90th percentile or higher and 13 were in the 95th% or higher.

-The following list displays all 50-50 colleges that met the criteria based on IPEDS data available as of January 2016.
+The following list displays all schools that met the criteria based on IPEDS data available as of April 2017.
 All of the IPEDS data is available in the DIY College Rankings Spreadsheet.

 Best 50-50 Private Colleges to Target for Financial Aid